dadukhankevin/SCRISPR/readme.md

 1. Clone the repository.
 2. Install dependencies listed in requirements.txt.
 3. Define your problem prompt clearly.
-4. Run the evolutionary algorithm (algorithm.py) to initiate the process.
+4. Run one of the examples.
 ## Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request with your proposed changes or improvements.